-Canon 800D versus Canon M6
+Canon 800D vs M6

 The Canon EOS 800D (called Canon T7i in some regions) and the Canon EOS M6 are two digital cameras that were revealed to the public in February 2017.
 The 800D is a DSLR, while the M6 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is considerably smaller (42 percent) than the Canon 800D.
 Moreover, the M6 is markedly lighter (27 percent) than the 800D.
 In this context, it is worth noting that neither the 800D nor the M6 are weather-sealed.